 5. Separation Anxiety Disorder

 The fear of losing someone close to you, not wanting to be apart from someone, and extreme concern for what may happen to someone if you are not with them are all related to separation anxiety disorder.
 While more common in young children, adults are not immune to having this specific disorder.

 If you suffer from any of the mentioned signs or symptoms for over six months, you should get in touch with a medical professional.
-EzCare Clinic will be able to help you find the best recovery options suited to your unique needs, with the assistance of our certified and licensed physicians.
-You can make an appointment by calling us at (415) 966-0848 or visiting our webpage.
+EzCare Clinic will be able to help you find the best recovery options suited to your unique needs with the assistance of our certified and licensed physicians.
 Rid yourself of anxiety and make your appointment today!